adamedx/autographps-sdk/ROADMAP.md

 * Fix output for remote ps sessions in device code login
 * Add -value parameter
 * clean error stream
+* Update to latest msal / adal
+* make connect-graph and new-graphconnection have same arguments or make an alias

 ### Postponed